 The Lord of the Rings: Sauron is motivated by a desire to reunite with the One Ring in order to regain his full power and conquer Middle Earth in the name of his god.

 Star Wars: Darth Vader is motivated by a desire to destroy the rebel cause in order to advance the power of the Dark Side and please his master.

-Not only was his original story motivation in A New Hope credible and frightening, but that motivation evolved by the third movie.
-It came into conflict with another motivation—to protect his son.
+Not only was his original story goal in A New Hope credible and frightening, but that goal evolved by the third movie.
+It came into conflict with another goal—to protect his son.
 This is how Darth Vader was redeemed.
-Slowly but surely, his conflicting motivations battle it out until the redeeming one shone through.
+Slowly but surely, his conflicting motivations battled it out until one shone through.

 The Value of Motivation

 Whew… Since motivations are such a core part of your story, there was a lot to cover, but I’m glad you stuck with me until the end! 🙂